Back to Blog

 As with all activities for kids, there are no golden rules about the right age to start.
 It all depends on your child - their interest levels, their confidence, and their ability to follow instructions.
-Kids football clubs and football activities are available for children of all ages - from tots and toddler classes which focus on ball skills for children who can walk (usually 2 upwards) through to more serious and structured football clubs for teens.
+Football clubs for kids and football activities are available for children of all ages - from tots and toddler classes which focus on ball skills for children who can walk (usually 2 upwards) through to more serious and structured football clubs for teens.

 Kicking is a natural reflex for little ones.
 Once they’re at the walking stage, you can more or less guarantee that if you pop a ball in front of them, they’ll give it a tap with their toes.
 Getting them started is just about having fun kicking a ball around - the rest will follow.
 Encouraging them to play with the ball will improve their coordination and balance, all of which are important in the future.
 Once your child is old enough, have a look for kids football classes near to you.

-Kids football clubs come in all shapes and sizes.
+Football clubs for kids come in all shapes and sizes.
 Some are mixed, while others are focused just on girls and boys.
-However, the historic win by the Lionesses this summer looks set to be a catalyst for progress.
+However, the historic win by the Lionesses in the summer of 2022 seems to have been a catalyst for progress.
 There has long been discussion around the need for more diversity in football, and girls’ football has often played second fiddle to the boys.
 However, the FA has announced the launch of 60 emerging talent centres across England, which should go some way to addressing that.
 It has also pledged to ensure equal access for all girls to play football in schools and clubs, a more diverse workforce of coaches and referees, and inclusive, safe, and welcoming environments for every woman and girl to play competitive or grassroots football, irrespective of ability, disability or race.

 The Lionesses have been inspirational role models for the next generation – of both girls and boys, just as Southgate’s side were in 2021 – and their legacy will be to improve the provision of football classes for girls in the future.
 If your son OR daughter wants to play football, then browse our list of activity providers to find a football class local to you.